zooniverse/front-end-monorepo/packages/lib-content/README.md

 yarn storybook
 ```

-Starts a dev storybook at .
+Starts a dev storybook on port 6005.

 ## Tests